The information does not usually directly identify you, but it can give you a more personalised web experience.

 H1H1H2H2H3 at Higher Level including Music, or H2H3H3H3H3 including Music plus Grade 8 Associated Board (Performance), Rock School or equivalent.
 Applicants should be practitioners in a type of contemporary or popular music.

 The most common A-levels taken by students who end up studying this subject at uni.

-Newcastle University is a future-focused institution with a long history of delivering high quality education, and reputation for academic excellence.
-It is a founding member of the elite Russell Group, and is known for world-class research and innovative teaching methods across a comprehensive portfolio of subject areas.
+Newcastle University is a future-focused institution with a long history of delivering high quality education, alongside a reputation for academic excellence.
+As a founding member of the elite Russell Group, Newcastle is known for world-class, royally recognised research and innovative teaching methods covering a comprehensive portfolio of subjects.

-There is an enrolled population of around 28,000 students from over 140 countries, and the teaching faculty have been recognised for their quality with a Gold standard rating in the most recent TEF assessment — the highest available.
-The university is continually investing in its campus facilities and human capital, ensuring that students have access to state-of-the-art and industry relevant equipment as well as a highly fulfilling learning experience.
+The university is continually investing in its campus facilities and human capital, ensuring that students have access to state-of-the-art and industry relevant equipment, as well as a highly fulfilling learning experience.

 Where you'll study